Bored of city life and looking to escape for a bit? These are the best weekend trips from St. Louis, Missouri!

 Driving Time: 2 hours 54 minutes

-Nestled in the heart of Missouri, this lake resort offers a variety of recreation activities for water junkies, such as milelong lakeshore, swimming on the beaches, marinas, and rental services for fishing, waterskiing, or pontooning.
+Nestled in the heart of Missouri, this lake resort offers a variety of recreation activities for water junkies, such as a mile-long lakeshore, swimming on the beaches, marinas, and rental services for fishing, waterskiing, or pontooning.

 Explore the lake’s scenic views or admire the oak and hickory forests while hiking or biking along one of the 12 trails available.

-The area provides various recreation activities to delight everyone in your family, such as ziplines, wineries, golf courses, equestrian, spas, and numerous dining and shopping options.
+The area provides various recreational activities to delight everyone in your family, such as ziplines, wineries, golf courses, equestrian, spas, and numerous dining and shopping options.